nhoizey/vscode-gremlins/README.md

 ![A screenshot of Gremlins in Problem Pane](images/problems-screenshot.png)

+## Displaying end-of-line characters

+If you want to display end-of-line characters, you can use the [Render Line Endings plugin](https://marketplace.visualstudio.com/items?itemName=medo64.render-crlf).

 # Standing on the shoulders of giants

 VS Code Gremlins was initialy heavily inspired by [Sublime Gremlins](https://packagecontrol.io/packages/Gremlins), a [Sublime Text](https://www.sublimetext.com/) 3 plugin to help identify invisible and ambiguous Unicode whitespace characters (zero width spaces, no-break spaces, and similar.).